 The following is a summary of the Congressional Art Competition rules:

-- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+• Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+• Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

-- Computer-generated art
+• Computer-generated art

-All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
-Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
+created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-The rules, checklist, and release form for the competition are scheduled to be posted in early February on House.gov.
+The rules, checklist, and release form for the competition are now posted on House.gov.